Baule Spirit Monkey with Offering Cup Shrine Figure, Côte d’Ivoire

 For context, a closely related Baule Monkey figure is on view online in the Metropolitan Museum of Art’s collection. https://www.metmuseum.org/art/collection/search/310774

 Condition: Good.
-Wood with ritual accretions, aged cloth fiber
+Structurally sound with no visible repairs.
+Ritual accretions, aged cloth fiber.